Mom of missing Welch girl pleads for tips from the hospital while battling liver failure

+Lisa Bible Brodrick and her aunt Lorene Bible view a search area for the remains of Lauria Bible and Ashley Freeman in Picher in August.
+The girls have been missing for more than 20 years after being abducted from Freeman’s family's home in Welch.

-VINITA — The mother of a Craig County teenager missing for over 20 years is gravely ill and is reaching out to the public for information on the whereabouts of her daughter’s remains.
+VINITA — The mother of a Craig County teenager who has been missing for more than 20 years is gravely ill and is reaching out to the public for information on the whereabouts of her daughter’s remains.

 Since Dec.
 30, 1999, Jay and Lorene Bible have been on an exhaustive hunt for their daughter, Lauria, and her best friend, Ashley Freeman.

-“She (Bible) is currently in the hospital for the second time in three months,” Brodrick said.
+“She (Lorene Bible) is currently in the hospital for the second time in three months,” Brodrick said.
 “She will be there for several days as they remove fluid from her body.”

 Bible’s liver can no longer filter fluid, she said, and her body no longer makes protein.